MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 3. Need Support?

 If you run across an issue, check out our [FAQ](faq.md) and [Known Issues](known-issues.md) topics.
 If that doesn’t help, please contact Support.
+You can find information on contacting support in the [FAQ](faq.md).

 ## What makes a good guide?